MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 1. The vehicle owner / user provides consent for the execution of command and control functions using a **digital service** (in this example a companion app).
 It's normally done when the user downloads/activate the app and the OEM activates their account.
 It triggers a configuration change on the vehicle to subscribe to the associated command topic in the MQTT broker.
 1. The **companion app** uses the command and control managed API to request execution of a remote command.
 The command execution might have more parameters to configure options such as timeout, store and forward options, etc. The *workflow logic* processes the API call.
 1. The *workflow logic* decides how to process the command based on the topic and other properties.
 It creates a state to keep track of the status of the execution.
-The command **workflow logic** checks against user consent information to determine if the message can be executed.
+The command *workflow logic** checks against user consent information to determine if the message can be executed.
-1. The command workflow logic publishes a message to **Event Grid** with the command and the parameter values.
+1. The command *workflow logic* publishes a message to **Event Grid** with the command and the parameter values.
-1. **Event Grid** checks that the workflow logic is authorized to send messages to the provided topics.
+1. **Event Grid** checks that the *workflow logic* is authorized to send messages to the provided topics.
 1. The **messaging module** in the vehicle is subscribed to the command topic and receives the notification.
 It routes the command to the right workload.
 1. The messaging module monitors the **workload** for completion (or error).
-A workload is in charge of the (physical) execution of the command.
+The workload is in charge of the (physical) execution of the command.
 1. The messaging module publishes command status reports to **Event Grid**.
-1. The **workflow module** is subscribed to command status updates and updates the internal state of command execution.
+1. The *workflow logic* is subscribed to command status updates and updates the internal state of command execution.
 1. Once the command execution is complete, the service app receives the execution result over the command and control API.

 #### Vehicle and Device Provisioning

 This dataflow covers the process to register and provision vehicles and devices to the *vehicle messaging services*.
 The process is typically initiated as part of vehicle manufacturing.
+In automotive, vehicle devices are usually authenticated using X.509 certificates. **Event Grid** requires a root or intermediate X.509 to authenticate client devices.
+You can read the article [client authentication](/azure/event-grid/mqtt-client-authentication) for additional details.

 :::image type="content" source="images/automotive-connectivity-and-data-solution-provisioning-dataflow.svg" alt-text="Diagram of the provisioning dataflow." border="false" lightbox="images/automotive-connectivity-and-data-solution-provisioning-dataflow.svg":::

 1. The **Factory System** commissions the vehicle device to the desired construction state.
 It can include firmware & software initial installation and configuration.
-As part of this process, the factory system writes the device *certificate*, created from the **Public Key Infrastructure** provider.
+As part of this process, the factory system writes the device *X.509 certificate*, issued by a **Public Key Infrastructure** Certificate Authority (CA).
 1. The **Factory System** registers the vehicle & device using the *Vehicle & Device Provisioning API*.
 1. The factory system triggers the **device provisioning client** to connect to the *device registration*  and provision the device.
 The device retrieves connection information to the *MQTT broker*.
 1. The *device registration* application creates the device identity with MQTT broker.